 I use this method all the time for baked ham but decided to try it with a pork loin roast and it was succulent and delicious.
 Well worth trying.

-I have not specified a cooking time here because roasting time will depend on the size of the roast you are cooking.
 In general, 20 minutes per pound is a good guideline, however, always use a meat thermometer to check that pork is properly cooked.

-NOTE: This roast was cooked to 160 degrees which is about right for well done.
-The US Dept of Agriculture revised the safe cooking temperature of pork loin to 145 degrees a couple of years ago but at that temperature the meat will still be a little pink which is perfectly fine but many people will not prefer it pink.
+This roast was cooked to 160 degrees which is about right for well done.
+The US Dept of Agriculture revised the safe cooking temperature of pork loin to 145 degrees several years ago.

 The close-up photo above shows it perfectly cooked and still juicy at an internal cooked temperature of 160 degrees F.